Code-Institute-Submissions/raw-dessert-recipes/README.md

 2. **README.md**: Created with outline of the project and developed as project progressed.
 3. **Files & Folders**: Created in line with wireframe and developed as project progressed.
 4. **mLab**: Created the MongoDB database.
 Share details of how you created.
- Flask: sudo pip3 install flask
+Flask - sudo pip3 install flask
 App.py - set up for Flask
 Heroku - create app to host project
 5. **Materialize**: